What is Content Length? SEO Guide for Beginners

 Common Mistakes to Avoid

 Writing long content for the sake of length: If your 3,000-word article says the same thing a 1,000-word article could say, the extra 2,000 words are hurting, not helping.
-Google's Helpful Content system specifically targets content that feels padded or written primarily for search engines rather than humans.
+Google's people-first content guidance specifically flags content that feels padded or written primarily for search engines rather than humans, and John Mueller has said "blindly adding more and more text to a page doesn't make it better."

 Ignoring search intent in favor of word count: A query like "Python list length" needs a short, direct answer with a code example.
 Writing 2,000 words around it would be over-optimization and likely rank worse than a concise, focused page.
 Match your content length to the intent, not to an arbitrary target.